Pack These Camping Essentials & Rest Easy…

 In fact, it’s pretty crappy.

-Also, if you like clean teeth and showers, etc., you’ll need to pack those essential items as well.
+Also, if you like clean teeth and showers, etc., pack those essentials as well.

-I’m a fan of practicing survival skills like starting a fire with sticks.
+I’m a fan of survival skills like starting a fire with sticks.

 But there’s also nothing as frustrating as spending hours trying to get your campfire lit.

-I recommend trying these WetFire Tinder Cubs to get those marshmallows roasting asap.
+Add these WetFire Tinder Cubs to get those marshmallows roasting ASAP.

 19. Warm Thick Socks